ronaeed/guides/src/pages/bootstrap/bootstrap-tables/index.md

 Developers are able to change the style of each individual row and/or cell by using **contextual classes**.

-- `.active` -	Applies the hover color to a particular row or cell
+- `.active` -	Applies the hover color to a particular row or cell.
-- `.success` -	Indicates a successful or positive action
+- `.success` -	Indicates a successful or positive action.
-- `.info` -	Indicates a neutral informative change or action
+- `.info` -	Indicates a neutral informative change or action.
-- `.warning` -	Indicates a warning that might need attention
+- `.warning` -	Indicates a warning that might need attention.
-- `.danger` -	Indicates a dangerous or potentially negative action
+- `.danger` -	Indicates a dangerous or potentially negative action.

     <!-- On rows -->
     <tr class="active">...</tr>